MohDid/AI_Vehicle_Detection/README.md

 # Vehicle Detection using Linear SVM Classifier
 The Project
 ---
 Here, we are going to explain the steps to install/run the package and the main additions/modifications to the source package listed in credits.
+The installation of the different packages was not mentioned in the project's source.

 #### Credits